Pay bond invoice

 pay-bond-invoice), then the trade escrow (pay-invoice).
 They arrive as distinct actions and must be presented to the user as separate steps.
 Do not auto-pay either, do not coalesce them, and make the distinction obvious in the UI; this is the most error-prone path for client developers.

-Daemon status waiting-taker-bond (DM payloads only)
+Daemon status waiting-taker-bond (internal only)

 - From